cbeier-studio/Xolmis/docs/en/images.md

       - Select one or more image files to attach to the current record.
       - Click **Open** to confirm.
       - The system will show the progress of adding the images.
 2. **Drag and drop**
       - Drag image files from your file explorer.
       - Drop them directly into the images side panel.
       - The system will show the progress of adding the images.

-3. **Edit metadata**
+- **Edit metadata**
       - If metadata is present (e.g., creation date, GPS coordinates), it will be automatically extracted.
-      - Link the images to records using the dialog that opens.
+      - Link the images to records using the dialog that opened.
       - Other information must be edited manually afterwards.

 This flexibility allows quick integration of field photographs into the database.